idrinkritalin/nosto-bundled-reco/README.md

 ## ⏳  To-do

 * ✔️ Create and test the prototype with the test shop
-* ⏳ Sanitize from external styles
+* ✔️ Sanitize from external styles
+* ⏳ Check why the priceTotal function is giving issues
 * ⏳ Implement the *multiple products* add-to-cart API
 * ⏳ Test and add into the Toolbox account